09.10.2018 by Charles Burns

 and she gave me his mobile number.

-I brought with me a pair of Vernon silhouettes to ask him about, but Paul seemed more interested in ruminating on the strange workings of coincidence, and the way that Vernon and his silhouettes seemed to “want” to be spoken about.
+I brought with me a pair of Vernon silhouettes to show him, but Paul seemed more interested in ruminating on the strange workings of coincidence, and the way that Vernon and his silhouettes seemed to “want” to be spoken about.
 His thoughts were so rambling that I began to wonder how we’d get a coherent minute or two of interview footage out of him.
 I needn’t have been concerned.
 As soon as a the camera rolled Paul switched to professional mode and gave us exactly what we needed in the first take.
-He knew just what to do.
+He knew just what to do and then told us that was what we needed.
 We did ask some further questions, and shoot some extra footage, but Paul was right.
 We didn’t really need it.

 What Paul gave us was slightly surprising and not at all what I expected.